TokamakUI/Tokamak/README.md

 ![CI status](https://github.com/swiftwasm/Tokamak/workflows/CI/badge.svg?branch=main)

 At the moment Tokamak implements a very basic subset of SwiftUI.
-Its DOM renderer supports a few view types, namely `Button`, `Text`, `HStack`/`VStack`, and the `@State` property wrapper.
-The long-term goal of Tokamak is to implement as much of SwiftUI API as possible and to provide a few helpful additions that simplify HTML and CSS interactions.
+Its DOM renderer supports a few view types, namely `Button`, `Text`, `HStack`/`VStack`, the `@State` property wrapper and a new `HTML` view for constructing arbitrary HTML.
+The long-term goal of Tokamak is to implement as much of SwiftUI API as possible and to provide a few more helpful additions that simplify HTML and CSS interactions.

 ## Getting started